fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeateu.md

 Performer > Laila Tafur</h5>
 <br>

-" I dance.
+"I dance.
 I dance and your eyes follow my form.
 My silhouette creates fluid constellations in the space your eyes navigate.
 My body is my instrument.
 I control.
 I control my feet, my hands, my neck, my spine but it all comes out as one.
 Can you see ?
 Can you hear?"

 Elastica is a wearable suit , developed with low cost, DIY embroidered stretch sensors that functions as an interface for the performer, augmenting his body, creating sound and data visualisation.
 Through the use of E-textile and conductive threads, the body biometrics allow performers to capture data of their behaviour, enhancing how they engage with a external environment.
 After a study on the anatomy of the body and the expansion of the muscles, the stretch sensors are integrated to a tailored suit that through Wifi communicates with MAXmsp interface to generate audio/visual output.
 Elastica  becomes an interface instrument for the performer, creating real-time dialogue between fashion and dance, wearable technologies and data visualisation.